CaesarEG0x01/SecretMessage/README.md

-Now let's look in more depth at the name of the file that contains the messages The first part is the room number, which can only have 3 numbers `312` The second part is the timestamp number in weeks
+Now let's look in more depth at the name of the file that contains the messages The first part is the room number, which can only have 3 numbers `312` The second part is the timestamp number in Days
 The third part is the timestamp number in hours

 As indicated in the comment, the flag was sent a day before this message